 primary malignancy and is nearing completion of or has recently completed protocol

 treatment (within the past 180 days)*; or the patient must have been enrolled on a

 COG (or Legacy Group) therapeutic or non-therapeutic trial targeted for long-term

 - Hodgkin lymphoma

 - Acute lymphoblastic leukemia

 - IRS-IV-Stage/Group 4

-- Must reside in the U.S. during trial enrollment
+- The patient must reside in the U.S. on the date of enrollment to ALTE05N1

 - Children's Oncology Group

 - National Cancer Institute (NCI)